Skip to content

 There are a few methods to get extra Candy gains for Silicobra, including:

-In summary, there are quite a few methods to squeeze out more Candy here and there.
-And remember, there's always future events where Silicobra might be far more accessible, so don't turn to your Rare Candy reserves right away: it's best reserved for Legendaries and Mythicals after all.
+In summary, there are quite a few methods to get more Candy here and there.
+And remember, there might be a future event where Silicobra could be more accessible, so don't turn to your Rare Candy reserves right away: it's best reserved for Legendaries and Mythicals after all.

 CTA Image